Glympse/glympse-journey-core/README.md

 [https://github.com/Glympse/generator-glympse-journey-app](https://github.com/Glympse/generator-glympse-journey-app).

-## Local GJC project setup/build verification
+## Local GJC project setup and build verification
 First make sure you have node.js installed... without that nothing works!
 You can either install it with your favorite package manager or with [the installer](http://nodejs.org/download) found on [nodejs.org](http://nodejs.org).